 “By forcing standards upon us that we cannot meet, the University plays the same role as fashion magazines and swimsuit calendars that teach us about the “correct shape” of the human body.”

 Since her stand against being judged simply by her BMI, she says Yale has admitted they made a mistake in how they handled her particular case.
 While college students can be particularly prone to eating disorders, the reliance on BMI measurements alone is not the only, and certainly not always the strongest indicator of an eating disorder.
 Chan has also said that in retrospect, she can respect the stance the University took and why, but she wishes they would have taken a more discerning look at her case from the beginning.

-Diagnosing students with an eating disorder requires looking at many factors, including; talking to friends and family to see if there has been a change in behavior, looking at previous medical records, a pediatric growth chart, and acknowledging the patients feelings about their body, health and food.
+Diagnosing students with an eating disorder requires looking at many factors, including; talking to friends and family to see if there has been a change in behavior, looking at previous medical records, a pediatric growth chart, and acknowledging the patients’ feelings about their body, health and food.
 Eating disorders are typically characterized by distorted body image, responses to pressures to look a certain way, and a desire to achieve that goal despite potential health risks.

-When friends and family came to her defense, and appealed to the school, her new doctor took in all the appropriate factors and decided Chan was healthy.
-By broadening the spectrum of diagnosis, siting how many students who may suffer from disordered eating might not always have the BMI reflecting such, Frances Chan succeed in bringing up an important point about eating disorders- you can’t tell who has one just by looking at them.
+When friends and family came to her defense and appealed to the school, her new doctor took in all the appropriate factors and decided Chan was healthy.
+By broadening the spectrum of diagnosis, siting how many students who may suffer from disordered eating might not always have the BMI reflecting such, Frances Chan succeeds in bringing up an important point about eating disorders- you can’t tell who has one just by looking at them.

 Chan, Frances.
 “Yale University Thinks I Have an Eating Disorder.”
 HuffPost, September 24, 2014.
 Accessed July 20, 2019.